 \section{Experiments}

-We now evaluate our approach for incorporating physically-based global dynamic effects into static 3D Gaussian Splatting scenes.
-To evaluate our approach, we first present qualitative results across various scenes and effect types in Section \ref{sec:results}.
-We then compare our method against prior work in Section \ref{sec:comparisons} and provide ablation studies in Section \ref{sec:ablations}.
-Finally, we discuss limitations in Section \ref{sec:limitations}.
+We evaluate our framework for dynamic editing of static 3D Gaussian Splatting scenes through physics-guided score distillation.
+We present qualitative results across various scenes and effect types in Sec.~\ref{sec:results}, compare against prior work in Sec.~\ref{sec:comparisons}, and provide ablation studies in Sec.~\ref{sec:ablations}.
+Finally, we discuss limitations in Sec.~\ref{sec:limitations}.